Skip to content

 Timber frames are simple to erect and can be worked on at any time throughout the year as they aren’t impacted by weather conditions.
 They often take around half the time to construct, and the fact that they’re precision-engineered to exact plans and standards means that they arrive on site, ready to go, to meet your home’s specific requirements.

-Last minute changes can be made onsite if required due to change of mind by carpenters equipped with the necessary tools.
-And the installation of plumbing and electric cables is quick and simple, requiring no cushioning grommets due to expansion, contraction and corrosion which can happen with other frame materials.
+Last-minute changes can be made on-site if required due to a change of mind by carpenters equipped with the necessary tools.
+The installation of plumbing and electric cables is quick and simple, requiring no cushioning grommets due to expansion, contraction and corrosion which can happen with other frame materials.

 Because timber framing meets all fire standards and chars at a predictable rate, and the fact that the timber is sustainably sourced and environmentally friendly, timber framing is the perfect choice for Australian homes.

-Despite common misconceptions, timber is a fire safe option when it comes to the Australian climate.
-When timber burns, the outer sections of the wood char, becoming charcoal and insulating against heat.
+Despite common misconceptions, timber is a fire-safe option when it comes to the Australian climate.
+When timber burns, the outer sections of the wood char, become charcoal and insulate against heat.
 The centre of the timber is protected from fire and damage.

 In 1996, Bill and Saide Twitchen established Trueform Frames and Trusses.
 They selected the name ‘Trueform’ as it reflects the integrity, honesty, trust and commitment to quality which was at the core of everything the company stands for.